How Common Are Semi-Truck Accidents and Injuries in Washington State?

 - Truck company policy

 Why the Insurance Company is Pushing You to Settle

 It is important that you speak with a truck accident attorney before accepting any settlement offers from the insurance company.
 While the settlement offer may seem like a good deal right now, insurance offers on truck accident claims are usually unfair and less than what should be accepted.
 Insurance companies are notorious for settling quickly so they can maximize their profits.
 They are hoping you will settle your case for less than what it is worth, and once you agree to the settlement offer, it is final and you cannot seek any additional compensation for future costs related to your injuries.

 How a Truck Accident Lawyer Can Help You

 A lawyer will review any settlement offers to make sure you are fairly compensated for your truck accident injuries.
 If the settlement offer is fair, your lawyer will advise that you settle.
 If the settlement does not include fair compensation for all of your injuries, then your lawyer will discuss your options with you.
 Your lawyer may keep negotiating and make sure your case is filed before the statute of limitations has expired.
 This is so you can pursue your accident case if a fair settlement cannot be reached.

 When a semi-truck or large commercial truck is involved in a serious injury accident the truck company and their insurance company often have quick response legal teams sent to the crash scene.
 They started trying to cover their butts immediately and try to minimize how much they have to pay by finding reasons to blame anyone but themselves for causing the accident.
 You should hire a truck accident lawyer ASAP.

 We don’t normally say this but in commercial truck cases we do, getting legal help as fast as possible is imperative.
-You need your own legal team investigating the accident and making sure evidence that may be needed is preserved, like the crash data from the truck’s onboard computer.
+You need your own legal team investigating the accident and make sure evidence that may be needed is preserved, like the crash data from the truck’s onboard computer.